jaredboice/uptown-dropdown/src/components/UptownDropdown/README-npm.md

     placeholder: PropTypes.string, // text that will be used if HeaderComp is not provided
     centerPlaceholder: PropTypes.bool, // center aligns the placeholder text
     anime: PropTypes.oneOfType([PropTypes.string, PropTypes.bool]), // (true || '__anime') || (false || '__no-anime') || 'any-custom-css-class' (css class will be dynamically applied)
-    calculateHeight: PropTypes.bool, // when true (and when anime is true), during animations uptown-dropdown will calculate and apply the body height when expanded and apply 0 on collapse
+    calculateDimension: PropTypes.bool, // when true (and when anime is true), during animations uptown-dropdown will calculate and apply the body height (or width with future orientation update) when expanded and apply 0 on collapse
     flexBasis: PropTypes.string, // eg. '200px' - quick-starter setting for synchronizing the flex-basis of the container, the header, and the body
     maxWidth: PropTypes.string, // eg. '600px' - quick-starter setting for synchronizing the max-width of the container, the header, and the body
     border: PropTypes.string, // eg. '1px solid dimgray' - quick-starter setting for synchronizing the border of the header and the body